Shamar/shamar.github.io/_posts/2019-01-28-about-european-draft-for-ai-ethics-guidelines.markdown

 Even this chapter present several issues:

-1. The short paragraph about "Accountability" suggest to design mechanisms that can range from monetary compensation to apology, but forget to include prison: to gain trust it is important to explicitly state that an autonomous proxy cannot become a "Get Out of Jail Free" ticket.
+1. The short paragraph about "Accountability" suggest to design mechanisms that can range from monetary compensation to apology, but it forgets to include prison: to gain trust it is important to explicitly state that an autonomous proxy cannot become a "Get Out of Jail Free" ticket.
-2. The section on "Safety" looks like it was designed to be ineffective: it's pointless to assess potential risks associated with the use of AI-based products and services without defining serious
+2. The section on "Safety" looks like it was designed to be ineffective: it's pointless to assess potential risks associated with the use of AI-based products and services without defining serious punishments when things goes wrong anyway.
-3. The section on "Trasparency" is too vague and forgiving: a simpler approach is to say that no opacity must be allowed in application that consume human data.
+3. The section on "Trasparency" is too vague and forgiving: a simpler approach is to say that no opacity must be allowed in applications that consume human data.
 Such rules would instantly skyrocket private and public investments in AI research, looking for new machine learning techniques that can be fully explained and debugged.